 II.
-THE GREEDY AND WORK CONSERVING ALGORITHMS
+THE GREEDY AND WORK CONSERVING ROUTING ALGORITHMS

-Consider the system of Fig. 1 with an arbitrary arrival stream X(t) sending packets to be routed over the n queues.
-Assume all processing rates $(\mu_1,..., \mu_n)$ are constant.
+Consider the system of Fig. 1 with an arbitrary arrival stream X sending packets to be routed over the n queues.
+Assume all processing rates $(\mu_1,...,\mu_n)$ are constant.
 The goal is to route packets in a manner that ensures an acceptably low level of unfinished work U(t) and number of packets N(t) in the system for all time.
-It can be shown that a policy $\pi{greedy}$ (described below) is optimal in minimizing N(t) at every instant of time if all packets have fixed lengths and arrive in a single burst at time zero.
-However, for general streams X(t) with arrivals occurring over the timeline $t \in [0, \infty)$ , it is not possible to minimize N(t) or U(t) at every instant of time--even if the entire future is known in advance.
-Here we seek a robust strategy, one whose performance at each time t is sufficiently close to that of a system optimized to minimize backlog at that particular time instant.
+It can be shown that a policy π{greedy} (described below) is optimal in minimizing N(t) at every instant of time if all packets have fixed lengths and arrive in a single burst at time zero.
+However, for general arrival streams X, no policy exists that minimizes N(t) or U(t) at every instant of time--even if the entire future is known in advance.
+We seek a robust strategy, one whose performance at each time t is sufficiently close to that of a system optimized to minimize backlog at that particular time instant.

-Two natural routing strategies emerge, the greedy strategy $\pi{greedy}$ and the work conserving strategy $\pi{WC}$ :
+Two natural routing strategies emerge, the greedy strategy π{greedy} and the work conserving strategy π{WC} :